Why Atrial Fibrillation Matters

 - In AFib, the electrical current doesn’t flow in an organized top-to-bottom fashion.
 Instead, contractions are rapid and disorganized.

 - When the beat is off, the blood supply can be unpredictable.
-So, even though the ventricles may be beating faster than normal, they aren't beating as fast as the atria.
+Even though the ventricles may be beating faster than normal, they aren't beating as fast as the atria.
 Thus, the atria and ventricles no longer beat in a coordinated way.
 This creates a fast and irregular heart rhythm.
-In AFib, the ventricles may beat 100 to 175 times a minute, in contrast to the normal rate of 60 to 100 beats a minute.
+In AFib, the ventricles may beat 80 to 175 times a minute, in contrast to the normal rate of 60 to 100 beats a minute.

 The amount of blood pumped out of the ventricles to the body is based on the randomness of the atrial beats.